ro fr en es pt ar zh hi de

 - You have nothing to worry about.
 Your husband is now out of danger.
 Tomorrow, he will be able to return home.

 The most difficult thing for a doctor is to set the correct diagnosis of the patient and to define the illness he suffers of.
 And once this thing is done, it's essential to give the appropriate treatment.
-The doctor must consult the patient, find out the illnesses or sufferings of his organs and especially the particularities of the illness related to the patient, because there are no such things as illnesses, but only ill people.
+The doctor must consult the patient, to detect the particularities of the disease related to the patients, because there is no pain without cause.
+He can give the impression of fragility regarding the quality and professionalism of the care services he provides if he issues an alert response in the face of uncertain situations.
+This fact can be perceived as a kind of cry of despair of the man who is about to permanently escape the torture of painful thoughts.
+In medicine, this is not allowed.

 On whom do all of the patient's hopes rely on?
 On whom does a sick person puts his hopes in?
 Obviously, on the doctor's efficiency.
 The role of the doctor, his most important and most difficult at once mission is to do his best in order to cure the patient and not comfort him with words.
 No man suffering from a very serious illness and seized by an atrocious pain gets to recover neither completely, nor partially only by being comforted by the thought he will grow better.